devonoel/gunter/README.md

 Type: `String`

-The name of the task to execute, as defined in a previously loaded JSON object.
+The name of the task to execute, as defined in a previously loaded object.

 #### event